 College Board SAT Program Attention: Confidentiality P.O.
-Box 025505 Miami, FL 33102 d.
+Box 025505, Miami, FL 33102 or by contacting Customer Service at inquiry@collegeboard.org.

+d.
 Educational Reporting.

 - We send your scores, data derived from your scores, and other information you provide during testing to your school and district.
 In addition, your scores may be sent to your state for educational, diagnostic, and/or reporting purposes.
 (Homeschooled students' scores won't be shared with the school that administers the test.) - When you request that we send your scores to colleges or other organizations as designated by you on your answer sheet and/or via your College Board account, we send your scores and other information you provide during testing to those colleges and organizations in accordance with sat.org/scores.